JordanGuinn/QueueDemo/README.md

 # Bounded Producer-Consumer

-Welcome to my implementation of a bounded Producer-Consumer Queue!
-This implementation was designed to be thread-safe
+Welcome to my demo Producer-Consumer Queue implementation!

 ## Getting Started

+The BoundedQueue class captured here was designed to be both efficient and thread-safe, capable of handling many different Producer and Consumer Threads all acting upon it concurrently.
+It was also designed to be blocking, only resolving element insertions/deletions when queue capacity allows for it.

-This README is intended to serve as a simple guide to running and testing the
+This README is intended to serve as a simple step-by-step guide to quickly run and test the lightweight application I've built around this implementation.

 ### Prerequisites